Published by Christina Riley. Last Updated on April 11, 2025.

 Springer’s Point Nature Preserve

-One of the best things to do in Ocracoke Island is to spend time at Springerโ€™s Point Nature Preserve (104 Loop Rd).
+One of the best things to do in Ocracoke Island is to spend time at Springerโs Point Nature Preserve (104 Loop Rd).
 The maritime forest features 122 acres of public forests, salt marsh, and wet grasslands.

-Take the 0.8-mile nature trail to a sound-side beach Teachโ€™s Hole, the iconic spot where Blackbeard was killed in 1718.
+Take the 0.8-mile nature trail to a sound-side beach Teachโs Hole, the iconic spot where Blackbeard was killed in 1718.

-To get to Springerโ€™s Point it is recommended that you walk or bike there because there is no parking for vehicles at the trailhead.
+To get to Springerโs Point it is recommended that you walk or bike there because there is no parking for vehicles at the trailhead.
 If you do plan on driving, parking is available at the Ocracoke Assembly-God Church a half-mile down the road by donation.

 Read more: 10+ Great Outer Banks Hiking Trails for Kids (and Adults, Too!)

-Local Business on Historic Howard Street
+Local Businesses on Historic Howard Street & more

-Local businesses are scattered throughout the Village and Historic Howard Street is where youโ€™ll find a few of them.
+Local businesses are scattered throughout the Village, and a few are located on Historic Howard Street.

 Ocracoke Preservation Society Museum